 Before I address these criticisms let me restate the argument of the piece and explain why I wrote it.

 “Nietzsche’s Marginal Children” juxtaposes Nietzsche’s critique of the idea of objective value with the turn to subjective theories of value in economics, first among the early marginalists of the 1870s and later, and more important for my purposes, in the Austrian School coming out of the work of Carl Menger.
 Describing the relationship between Nietzsche’s philosophy and Austrian economics as one of elective affinity, I draw out deep structural similarities between two ways of thinking (about value, elitism, and the role of struggle and sacrifice in the creation or definition of value) that are seldom put in dialogue with each other.
-The reason I bring together Nietzsche and the Austrians (as opposed to other figures) is that a similar project animates their thinking: the effort to repulse the socialist challenge of the late 19th and 20th centuries and, behind socialism, the elevation of labor and the laborer as the centerpiece of modern civilization.
-The idea that the worker drives not only the economy but culture and society as well–and the concomitant notion that an alternative formulation of value might help repel that idea and the politics it inspires — is the polemical context that unites these figures.
+The reason I bring together Nietzsche and the Austrians (as opposed to other figures) is that a similar project animates their thinking: the effort to repulse the socialist challenge of the late-nineteenth and twentieth centuries and, behind socialism, the elevation of labor and the laborer as the centerpiece of modern civilization.
+The idea that the worker drives not only the economy but culture and society as well — and the concomitant notion that an alternative formulation of value might help repel that idea and the politics it inspires — is the polemical context that unites these figures.

 Rather than treat the Austrians as the inheritors of classical liberalism, I see in their theory an attempt to recreate what Nietzsche called grosse Politick in the economy.
 Most treatments of the Austrians fail to capture their agonistic romance of the market, a romance that makes capitalism exciting rather than merely efficient.
 Far from departing from the canons of conservatism, then, Austrian economics is a classic form of counterrevolution, a la Burke.
 It seeks to defeat a challenge from below — in this case, the ongoing threat from the worker’s world, whether that world be found in a grain of sand (a trade union, say) or in the surrounding sea of international socialism — by transforming and reinvigorating the old regime.
 “If we want things to stay as they are,” as the classic formulation in The Leopard puts it, “things will have to change.”